Swords Pavilions

-Swords Pavilions is a shopping centre, located in Swords, in Fingal, Dublin, Ireland.
+Swords Pavilions is a shopping centre in Swords, County Dublin, Ireland.
 The centre contains more than 90 shops, restaurants and cafes, as well as the 11 screen Movies@Swords cinema, and has over 2,000 surface and multi-storey parking spaces.
 The centre is owned by Hammerson and Great-west Lifeco.

 Tenants and services

-The centre is home to stores such as Primark, Dunnes Stores, H&M, Zara, River Island, SuperValu, Easons, Boots, Rituals and TK Maxx.
+The centre is home to stores such as Penneys, Dunnes Stores, H&M, Zara, River Island, SuperValu, Easons, Boots, Rituals and TK Maxx.
 There is a range of car parks, a cinema and a post office, and there are several restaurants and cafes such as Five Guys, Subway, Abrakebabra, Chopped, Starbucks, Butlers Chocolate Café, Costa and Milano.

 History

 In 1996, a planning application was sent to Fingal County Council for a commercial complex to be built on a 20-acre site between the Main Street and the Swords by-pass road.
 Construction work was meant to start in the middle of 1997 with an opening in the autumn of 1998, however construction did not begin until 1999.
 The Pavilions was eventually opened on the 15 May 2001, by then Taoiseach Bertie Ahern.